 Francis Alÿs is known for using poetic and metaphorical techniques to highlight the political and social realities of his city.
-Often, the issues he addresses range from national border politics to globalism and areas of conflict in his community, as well as the effects of modernism.
-As one of the most well-known conceptual artists from Mexico, his works consist of performance pieces, videography, painting, drawing, as well as painting.
+Often, the issues he addresses range from national border politics to globalism and areas of conflict in his community and the effects of modernism.
+As one of the most well-known conceptual artists from Mexico, his works consist of performance pieces, videography, painting, drawing, and painting.

 Influence and background

 Born in 1959 in Belgium, Alÿs actually trained as an architect before moving to Mexico City in 1986, where he has lived and maintained a studio in the historical center.
 It was Mexico City and its problems of urbanization and social unrest that inspired his decision to become a visual conceptual artist.
 As such, his work is heavily influenced by the on-goings of his adopted country.

 What happens in Sometimes making something leads to nothing

 The Paradox of Praxis 1 is a four-minute, fifty-nine seconds long video that features the artist as the primary subject.
 In the video, Francis Alÿs is seen pushing a massive block of ice around the city of Mexico until it melts into nothing.
 The video starts by displaying the alternative title of the video, ‘sometimes making something leads to nothing’ in three languages before the artist is seen pushing the video using his hands along the tarmacked streets of the city.